grafana/loki/docs/sources/configuration/_index.md

 # CLI flag: -ruler.max-rule-groups-per-tenant
 [ruler_max_rule_groups_per_tenant: <int> | default = 0]

-# The default tenant's shard size when the shuffle-sharding strategy is used by
+# The default tenant's shard size when shuffle-sharding is enabled in the ruler.
-# ruler.
-When this setting is specified in the per-tenant overrides, a value of
+# When this setting is specified in the per-tenant overrides, a value of 0
-# 0 disables shuffle sharding for the tenant.
+# disables shuffle sharding for the tenant.
 # CLI flag: -ruler.tenant-shard-size
 [ruler_tenant_shard_size: <int> | default = 0]